 Students should indicate their class preferences (in order of preference) in the appropriate place on the exchange application form.
 MICA will create exchange students' schedules based on a combination of (1) the classes that students request on the exchange application, (2) class recommendations by MICA department chairs, (3) student qualifications for classes that require prerequisites, and (4) class availability.
 We recommend that students carefully examine the courses available in several departments at MICA and list as many alternate courses as possible on the exchange application so that we can try to accommodate each student's preferences as much as possible.
 We cannot guarantee that you will obtain your preferred courses.

 Students will work on their class schedules at International Student Orientation.
 Once classes at MICA begin, students will have one week (called the "add/drop period") to make changes to their schedules if they wish.
-Upon completion of the student's exchange period at MICA, the International Affairs office will send an official transcript (record of courses and grades) to the exchange program coordinator at the student's home institution.
+Upon completion of the student's exchange period at MICA, the Office of International Education will send an official transcript (record of courses and grades) to the exchange program coordinator at the student's home institution.

 (International Students Only)

 International students accepted for exchange at MICA are required to obtain an J-1 visa.
 To begin this process, students first submit financial documents to MICA in order to obtain a Form DS-2019 — a required part of the J-1 visa application process.